py-react/ginger-js/readme.md

 Feature | Description
 --- | ---
-Routing | A file-system based router built on top of Flask and Server Components that supports layouts, nested routing, loading states, and more.
+Routing | A file-system based router built on top of FastAPI and Server Components that supports layouts, nested routing, loading states, and more.
 Rendering | Client-side and Server-side Rendering with Client and Server Components.
 Further optimized with Static and Dynamic Rendering on the server with py-react.
 Styling | Support for your preferred styling methods, including CSS Modules, Tailwind CSS, and CSS-in-JS

 ## Pre-Requisite Knowledge
 Although our docs are designed to be beginner-friendly, we need to establish a baseline so that the docs can stay focused on py-react functionality.
 We'll make sure to provide links to relevant documentation whenever we introduce a new concept.

-To get the most out of our docs, it's recommended that you have a basic understanding of Flask,HTML, CSS, and React.
-If you need to brush up on your React skills, check out this [React Foundations Course](https://nextjs.org/learn/react-foundations) and [FLask](https://flask.palletsprojects.com/en/3.0.x/), which will introduce you to the fundamentals.
+To get the most out of our docs, it's recommended that you have a basic understanding of FastAPI,HTML, CSS, and React.
+If you need to brush up on your React skills, check out this [React Foundations Course](https://nextjs.org/learn/react-foundations) and [FastAPI](https://fastapi.tiangolo.com/), which will introduce you to the fundamentals.

 ## Creating your First Page